Sanat-Mishra/Transcistor-2.0/README.md

 - Genes on same chr. as the lncrna

 ## Filenames
 The filename of each experiment should be the experiment id.
-For example, ASO_C0008586_03.txt These folder containing these files needs to be specified as input while running the programme.
+For example, ASO_C0008586_03.txt \\
+The folder containing these files needs to be specified as input while running the programme.

 ## Meta Data Format
 The format of the metadata file must be as follows -